PDE24/Back-End-Project/README.md

 ## Set up

+Use `npm install` to ensure all dependancies are installed correctly.

 You will need to create two .env files for your project: **.env.test** and **.env.development.**

 Into each, add `PGDATABASE=<database_name_here>`, with the correct database name for that environment _(see /db/setup.sql for the database names)_.